Here is a brief summary of some Acquisitions functions and the staff that are available to help

 Contact Naza at email@example.com or call (217) 333-2843 and Mirella at firstname.lastname@example.org or call (217) 300-322 for further information.

-Acquisitions works with the appropriate bibliographers on smaller plans to cover the Middle East, China, and Africa and also maintains the Library of Congress Field Office plans for Africa, Brazil, India, Islamabad, Middle East (via Egypt) and Pakistan.
+Acquisitions works with the appropriate selectors on smaller plans to cover the Middle East, China, and Africa and also maintains the Library of Congress Field Office plans for Africa, Brazil, India, Pakistan and the Middle East (via Egypt).
 Many Acquisitions staff assist in this work.
-Nada Sweid is the specialist covering the Middle East work including the cataloging and Hueih-Lirng covers China.

 Acquisitions manages all the marking for monographs newly cataloged or reclassed.
 This includes stamping each for ownership, the call number information on all University of Illinois at Urban-Champaign library materials as well as adding security strips and barcodes to all materials.
 Approximately 150,000 books, serials, audiovisual materials, and other items are marked each year.
 Materials are stamped with the library location and a call number affixed to the materials.
 GOBI handles the stamping, barcodes and tattle tapes for monographs shipped via their services.